 I know many men and women alike will take offense to what I’m about to reveal.
 But, let me first say that I am in no way “bashing” men.
 I love men.
 Period!
-I am the Mother to a glorious male child, I appreciate men in all their natural, artistic, compassionate, nurturing, sensual and hardworking forms, I am a friend to many wonderful male friends…one of my dearest friends and guides is my Father.
+I am the Mother to a glorious male child, I appreciate men in all their natural, artistic, compassionate, nurturing, sensual and hardworking forms, I am a friend to many wonderful male friends.
+Moreover, one of my dearest friends and guides is my father.
 So no, I do not have a “hate-on” for men.

 We are all, male and female alike, comprised of both masculine and feminine energies.
-The more we honour this, the more integrated and authentic we become as human beings.
-But I digress, while this is a subject I typically don not write about, it has taken precedence in many of my conversations with others of late.
+The more we honor this, the more integrated and authentic we become as human beings.
+But I digress, while this is a subject I typically do not write about, it has taken precedence in many of my conversations with others of late.
 Women of all ages have been engaging with me regarding their dating and relationship experiences (as women do).
-And, woefully the conversation always comes back to, Why Women Lose Interest in Men.
+And, woefully the conversation always comes back to, why women lose interest in men.

 Like all humans, women desire and require to have the same basic emotional/social/intellectual needs met:

 - Friendship (a sense of community and kinship),

 - Acknowledgment (“Hey!
 I exist, am interesting and share the same air as you.”), and

 - Collaborative Creativity (in relationships often expressed romantically).